 Five Ways to Integrate Music with Reading on World Book Day

 1. Inspiring Books To Create a Love of Music

-There are so many books, both fiction and non-fiction, that are focused on music and musicians.
+There are so many books, both fiction and non-fiction, focused on music and musicians.
 Sitting and reading these together is a great way to start exploring the world of music with young children from the comfort of your own home.
 Reading widely in this way helps children build background knowledge, vocabulary, and comprehension skills.
-Exploring music through books written for children is a great way to establish a lifelong love of music, whether it’s through books about exploring instruments, learning to read music, or simply appreciating the many different aspects of music.
+Exploring music through books written for children is a great way to establish a lifelong love of music, whether through books about exploring instruments, learning to read music, or simply appreciating the many different aspects of music.